POL 04.20.07 – Occupational Health and Safety Policy

-1. It is the intent of North Carolina State University to provide the safest possible environment in which students, staff and the faculty may pursue their activities.
+1. It is the intent of North Carolina State University (NC State) to provide the safest possible environment in which students, staff and the faculty may pursue their activities.

-3. North Carolina State believes that managing our environmental resources and safety programs merits the highest priority in the conduct of all University operations.
-In this context, and keeping with the North Carolina State's spirit of leadership and innovation, the University has made a commitment to an environmental health and safety program which will serve as the model for other academic institutions.
+3. NC State believes that managing our environmental resources and safety programs merits the highest priority in the conduct of all University operations.
+In this context, and keeping with the NC State’s spirit of leadership and innovation, the University has made a commitment to an environmental health and safety program which will serve as the model for other academic institutions.

-4. At North Carolina State no job is so important and no service so urgent that we cannot take the time to perform our work safely and in an environmentally conscientious manner.
+4. At NC State, no job is so important and no service so urgent that we cannot take the time to perform our work safely and in an environmentally conscientious manner.
 Each line manager and each employee is responsible for assuring that all activities result in an acceptable level of risk to themselves, to others present, to the general population and to the environment.

-5. North Carolina State will conduct its operations and construct its facilities in a manner to protect employees, the environment, conserve resources, minimize waste, and comply with all applicable regulations.
+5. NC State will conduct its operations, and design and construct construct its facilities in a manner to protect employees, the environment, conserve resources, minimize waste, and comply with all applicable regulations.